MicrosoftDocs/quantum-docs/articles/concepts-vectors-and-matrices.md

 M_{m1} ~~ M_{m2} ~~ \cdots ~~ M_{mn}\\\\
 \end{bmatrix}.$$

 Note that a vector of dimension $n$ is simply a matrix of size $n \times 1$.
-As with vectors, we can multiply a matrix with a number $c$ to obtain a new matrix where every entry is multiplied with $c$, and we can add two matrices of the same size to produce a new matrix whose entries are the sum of the respective entries of the two matrices.
+As with vectors, a matrix can be multiplied with a number $c$ to obtain a new matrix where every entry is multiplied with $c$, and two matrices of the same size can be added to produce a new matrix whose entries are the sum of the respective entries of the two matrices.

 ## Matrix multiplication

-We can also multiply two matrices $M$ of dimension $m\times n$ and $N$ of dimension $n \times p$ to get a new matrix $P$ of dimension $m \times p$ as follows:
+You can also multiply two matrices $M$ of dimension $m\times n$ and $N$ of dimension $n \times p$ to get a new matrix $P$ of dimension $m \times p$ as follows:

 \begin{align}
 &\begin{bmatrix}